TrildaDevCenter-kmm-kmp/Date-Picker-KMP/README.md

 - Commit your changes (git commit -m 'Add some feature').
 - Push to the branch (git push origin feature-branch).
 - Open a pull request.

+## Want to Help?
+If you find this project useful, please consider starring the repository ⭐!
+It encourages the development of this project and helps others discover it.
+Your support is greatly appreciated!

 ## Contact